Archdiocese of L'Aquila: Reorganization

-Earthquake
+Earthquakes

 In the earthquake of 3 December 1315, the cathedral of Aquila was destroyed.
 Bishop Filippo Delci (1312–1327) is credited with rebuilding it from the ground up.

-The third large earthquake of 1703, which struck on 2 February, damaged the entire city of Aquila, especially the castle, the Palazzo Publico, the cathedral, and the church of S. Bernardino, and resulted in more than 2,500 casualties.
+The third large earthquake of 2 February 1703 damaged the entire city of Aquila, especially the castle, the Palazzo Publico, the cathedral, and the church of S. Bernardino.
+It resulted in more than 2,500 casualties.
 The 1915 Avezzano earthquake destroyed 96% of the city of Avezzano and severely damaged much of the province of Aquila; there were estimated to be 30,000 deaths directly caused by the tremors.

-The city and diocese of L'Aquila suffered a devastating earthquake in 2009.
-The dome of the Cathedral collapsed.
-The dome, triumphal arch, and transept of the church of Santa Maria di Collemaggio collapsed, and the remains of Pope Celestine V were thrown from their tomb.
+The city and diocese of L'Aquila suffered another devastating earthquake in 2009.
+The dome, triumphal arch, and transept of the church of Santa Maria di Collemaggio collapsed, and it is said that the remains of Pope Celestine V were thrown from their tomb.